Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
-   Performed a migration to the modern C# null/not-null checks.
+   1. Performed a migration to the modern C# null/not-null checks;
+   2. The value of a read-only field in an embedded object or type can no longer be changed.

    =============
    DOCUMENTATION